protik09/yuzu-mainline-updater/readme.md

 This is a simple script that updates the Yuzu mainline release in-situ, i.e., you need to copy the executable (or the python file) to the yuzu executable directory and run it from there.

 I'll update this readme as I add features to it.

+I am not affiliated with the yuzu project.
+Just an admirer. ^_^